Best Cincinnati Chili Over Spaghetti (5-Way Style): Fast City Comfort

 Instructions

 1. Brown the beef: In a large heavy-bottomed pot, crumble the ground beef over medium-high heat.
-Cook untill fully browned, about 7-8 minutes, breaking it apart as it cooks.
-Drain excess fat to keep the chili lean yet flavorful.
+Cook 7–8 minutes until fully browned, breaking it apart as it cooks.
+Drain excess fat if needed.

-3. Incorporate spices: Stir in chili powder, cinnamon, allspice, cloves, cocoa powder, cumin, and cayenne pepper if using.
-Toast spices with the meat and onions for 1-2 minutes to deepen flavors.
+3. Toast and bloom spices: Stir in chili powder, cinnamon, allspice, cloves, cocoa powder, cumin, and cayenne if using.
+Toast 1–2 minutes so the spices smell warmer and deeper.

-4. Build the chili base: Pour in tomato sauce, beef broth, Worcestershire sauce, apple cider vinegar, and brown sugar. stir thoroughly to combine all elements into a rich, reddish sauce.
+4. Build the chili base: Pour in tomato sauce, beef broth, Worcestershire sauce, apple cider vinegar, and brown sugar.
+Stir until the sauce looks evenly mixed.

 Tips for Success

-• Lean meat matters: Using lean ground beef prevents greasy chili and lets the spices shine.
+• Lean meat matters: Lean ground beef reduces greasiness and helps the tomato sauce feel smooth.

-• Make ahead: Chili tastes even better the next day-store cooled chili in an airtight container refrigerated up to 3 days or freeze for up to 3 months.
+• Make ahead: Cool the chili, then store in the refrigerator up to 3 days or freeze up to 3 months.

-Classic Cincinnati chili over spaghetti, layered with traditional toppings
+Classic Cincinnati chili over spaghetti with traditional toppings

 Cincinnati Chili Over Spaghetti Nutritional Data